wara-ps/cesium-unity/README.md

     - Gränsö tileset loaded from the waraps tileserver and placed upon the bing tileset.

 # Try it out
- - Open the Unreal project with version 5.1.
+ - Open the Unity project with version 2021.3.20f1.
  - Open the scene named Gränsö and press play.